-George Floyd death: Minneapolis city council pledges to disband police department
+George Floyd death: Minneapolis City Council pledges to disband police department

 Washington DC protests

-Meanwhile, Washington DC witnessed the largest mass protests in recent years this weekend, as more than 10,000 people gathered in the nation’s capital to demonstrate against racism.
+At the weekend, Washington DC witnessed the largest mass protests in the city in recent years, as more than 10,000 gathered in the nation’s capital to demonstrate against racism.

 Sleepy Joe Biden and the Radical Left Democrats want to “DEFUND THE POLICE”.
 I want great and well paid LAW ENFORCEMENT.
 I want LAW & ORDER!— Donald J. Trump (@realDonaldTrump) June 7, 2020